stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 11.03](https://cas8.docs.cisecurity.org/en/latest/source/Controls11/#113-protect-recovery-data)
--
+- Score is based on the percentage of sampled backup soutions properly configured to encrypt backup data.

 ## Safeguard 11.04	(IG1)	Establish and Maintain an Isolated Instance of Recovery Data

 The implementation of Safeguard 11.04 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standards_ CP-6 and CP-6(1).
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-1104---establish-and-maintain-an-isolated-instance-of-recovery-data)

 **Assessed Elements:**